TritonDataCenter/sdc-vmtools-windows/bhyve/2019/README.md

 ## Creating a fresh bhyve image

-Joyent sdc-vmtools-windows documentation for Windows Server 2012R2 and 2016 involve hard-coding configuration values, which has longevity limitations.
-As such, this process relies on operator judgement, allows infrastructure agnostic configuration, and decouples image creation from winsetup ISO publishes.
+Windows Server 2012R2 and 2016 involved hard-coding configuration values, this process relies on operator judgement, allows infrastructure agnostic configuration, and decouples image creation from winsetup ISO publishes.

 To simplify SDC/Triton image tooling, the headnode will be used for the VM.